spinalcordtoolbox/spinalcordtoolbox/dev/isct_vesselnessfilter/README.md

 	j. enter the command : make (It's really long to compile everything)
 	k. sudo make install

-2. Compile VTK on your computer (if it is not already compiled)
 	a. clone/extract VTK 6.3.0 in a directory (find it here: http://www.vtk.org/download/)
 	b. create a build folder: ``mkdir build && cd build``
 	c. while inside the build folder, type: ``ccmake ..``